eploko/pegjs-loader/README.md

 You can pass options to PEG.js as [query parameters](http://webpack.github.io/docs/using-loaders.html#query-parameters).
 The following options are supported:

+  * `allowedStartRules` - The rules the built parser will be allowed to start parsing from (default: the first rule in the grammar).

   * `cache` — If `true`, makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower (default:
     `false`).

+  * `dependencies` - Parser dependencies, the value is an object which maps variables used to access the dependencies in the parser to module IDs used to load them (default: `{}`).

   * `optimize` - Whether to optimize the built parser either for `speed` or `size` (default: `speed`).

-  * `allowedStartRules` - The rules the built parser will be allowed to start parsing from (default: the first rule in the grammar).

   * `trace` - If `true`, the tracing support in the built parser is enabled (default: `false`).